PedroFrias/amazonian_rainforest_survey/README.md

 # How to run

 <p align="justify">
-First you'll need to get a [API key](https://console.cloud.google.com/apis).
+First you'll need to get a API key, get one on https://console.cloud.google.com/apis.
 This service is paid, but you can get around 27000 imagens with the 200 credits provided by Google monthly.
 Obs.: these credits don't stack!
 </p>

 (The following instructions apply to Posix/bash.
 Windows users should check [here](https://docs.python.org/3/library/venv.html).)